sfaroult/slide_index/README.md

 There are different ways to use this tool:

 1) The preferred way is to 'tag' slides.
+This is what I use.
 It requires a bit of preparation but allows to generate a "quality" index.
 Tags must be inserted in the slide notes between square brackets:

   [tag1;tag2; ...;tagn]

 Each tag will become an index entry.
 Note that tags aren't necessarily a single word, but can be a full expression.
-They simply must'nt contain the tag separator, which is ';' by default but can be changed.
+They simply musn't contain the tag separator, which is ';' by default but can be changed.
+I have recently added support for \ to escape characters, but it's untested.

+As I have more than once goofed with tags (typos, using once plural and once singular, inconsistent case) I have added the '-w' option to analyze tags and report what looks suspicious - tags that are identical except for the case (sometimes legit, you may want to index separately a word and a computer language keyword), long entries that contain something that looks like the separator but isn't, and entries that only differ by one character (using the Levenshtein distance).
+There may be some noise, but it should normally tell you what should be corrected and where.

 Example: